Kristian Woolf

-Kristian Woolf (born 6 July 1975) is an Australian professional rugby league football coach who is the head coach of the Dolphins in the National Rugby League (NRL).
-At international level, he has coached Tonga.
+Kristian Woolf (born 6 July 1975) is an Australian professional rugby league football coach who is the head coach of the Dolphins in the National Rugby League (NRL) and the Tonga national team.

 While Woolf was the head coach of St Helens in the British Super League, they won the 2020, 2021 and 2022 grand finals.
 Separately, Woolf has also been an interim head coach of the Newcastle Knights in the NRL.

 Playing career

 Woolf was born and raised in Mount Isa, Queensland.
 He played for the Souths Magpies in Brisbane between 1996 and 1997.